 Luxor Temple (معبد الاقصر) is a large Ancient Egyptian temple complex located on the east bank of the Nile River in the city today known as Luxor (ancient Thebes) and was constructed approximately 1400 BCE.
+In the Egyptian language it was known as ipet resyt, literally meaning "the southern sanctuary".
+In Luxor there are several great temples on the east and west banks.

-Unlike the other temples in Thebes, Luxor temple is not dedicated to a cult god or a deified version of the pharaoh in death.
-Instead, Luxor temple is dedicated to the rejuvenation of kingship; it may have been where many of the pharaohs of Egypt were crowned in reality or conceptually (as in the case of Alexander the Great, who claimed he was crowned at Luxor but may never have traveled south of Memphis, near modern Cairo).
+Unlike the other temples in Thebes, Luxor temple is not dedicated to a single cult god or a deified version of the pharaoh in death.
+Instead, Luxor temple is dedicated to the rejuvenation of kingship; it may have been where many of the pharaohs of Egypt were crowned in reality or conceptually (as in the case of Alexander the Great, who claimed he was crowned at Thebes (Luxor) but may never have traveled south of Memphis, near modern Cairo).

 circa 1400 BCE